Wjmoore32001/EzyReadComics/docs/development-log.md

 * Does not make separate volume detail API calls
 * Uses `ComicVineDateScan.ISSUE_DATE_LAST_UPDATED`

-This command is for issue edits/updates.
+This command is for issue edits and updates.

 ## 2026-06-28 — Added `add_issues.py`